 Valley Water staff represents SCVURPP at the Bay Area Stormwater Management Agencies Association and chairs the Bay Area-wide trash committee.

 In December 2016, Valley Water, on behalf of SCVURPPP, was awarded a California Proposition 1 grant to develop a Stormwater Resource Plan for the Santa Clara Basin.
-The work under the grant was completed and approved by the State Water Resources Control Board.
+The plan under the grant was completed by the State Water Resources Control Board.
 The Stormwater Resource Plan is coordinated with Valley Water’s One Water Plan and stakeholders from the One Water effort are participating.
 For more information, visit the Valley Water's One Water Plan website.
 Please see the Stormwater Resource Plan website for more information: www.scvurppp.org/scvurppp_2018/swrp/.